 54. Accused on bail may be taken before a judicial officer for variation or revocation of bail

+(1a) In this section —

+relevant officer means —

+(a) if the court before which the accused is required to appear is the District Court, the Supreme Court or the Court of Appeal — the prosecutor; or

+(b) in any other case — the prosecutor or a police officer.

-(1) A police officer may cause an accused who has been released on bail to appear before an appropriate judicial officer to show cause why his bail should not be varied or revoked if the police officer —
+(1) Where an accused has been released on bail the relevant officer may cause the accused to appear before an appropriate judicial officer to show cause why the accused’s bail should not be varied or revoked if the relevant officer —

 (a) has reasonable grounds to believe, or is notified in writing by a surety for the accused that the surety has reasonable grounds to believe, that the accused —